Trump, DeSantis interviews show Fox influence on GOP field still strong despite troubled year

 That same night, a message referring to President Joe Biden as a “wannabe dictator” appeared on Fox’s screen, costing two of Carlson’s former producers their jobs.
 This week, Geraldo Rivera quit as a panelist on the popular show “The Five,” saying he was tired of the political combat.

 Still, Republican candidates have appeared for interviews on Fox a staggering 160 times this year, 15 already this week, the network said.
 The most frequent is entrepreneur Vivek Ramaswamy, who has been on 76 times.
 Democrats Robert F. Kennedy Jr. and Marianne Williamson have been on 18 times.
+And in Carlson’s former timeslot, Fox remains the No. 1 cable news show despite the ratings decline.

 There are more media outlets appealing to Republicans than ever, said talk show host Erick Erickson.
 Ben Shapiro’s “Daily Wire” has been successful in reaching young people who don’t watch television as much as their elders, and the rapid increase in cable cord-cutters is ominous for media executives.